alexwinston/ReplicApp/README.md

 (TODO) Supports the ability to click, drag, scroll behind your floating content.
 (TODO) Replicate content from multiple monitor configurations.
-(FIX) Receive notifications when replicated app content doesn't change for a particular duration or when it changes more than a specified threshold.

 ## Getting Started